Why Google Says "Discovered – Currently Not Indexed" (and How to Actually Fix It)

 When it's a site-wide problem, not a one-page problem

-If dozens of important pages carry this status at once, stop treating it page by page.
+If one entire group is stuck, the fix is usually structural — a canonical tag, a noindex on filtered variants, or a template-level content problem — not a page-by-page internal linking push.
 That pattern points to a site-wide issue: crawl budget genuinely too small for your page count, a server that's slow or erroring under Googlebot's load, or a content quality problem that spans the whole site.
 Run a full technical SEO audit to see whether server response times, broken links, or missing sitemaps are the actual root cause before spending hours on individual pages.

 FAQ